-Whole grains deliver superior taste and nutrition, especially when they're fresh ground daily in the bakery Great Harvest style!
+Whole grains deliver superior taste and nutrition, especially when they're fresh ground daily, Great Harvest style!

-Each local Great Harvest bakery and bakery cafe mills their flour daily to keep it whole and maintain all the protein, fiber, vitamins, minerals, and phytochemicals the wheat kernel naturally provides.
+Each local Great Harvest bakery cafe mills their flour daily to keep it whole and maintain all the protein, fiber, vitamins, minerals, and phytochemicals the wheat kernel naturally provides.
 Federal Dietary Guidelines recommend that most healthy adults consume 6-8 one ounce equivalents of grains every day.
 When you make at least half of them whole grains, you start to see important benefits — including a decreased risk of some of the biggest killers in America, such as:

 Some studies are even suggesting that the risk of developing asthma in children, inflammatory disease, and gum disease may also decrease with increased whole grain intake as a part of the Mediterranean diet, while digestive health improves.
 Not to mention eating whole grains is linked to slim waistlines, better long-term weight management, and keeping you feeling fuller longer!
 Keep it skinny by keeping it whole and reap the health benefits and delicious flavors of Great Harvest's whole grains.

 Choose a whole foods diet